 The first step in this long process was scheduled to take place in July, but inclement weather scuttled those plans, twice.
-The DOT completed the project the weekend Aug.
+The DOT will make another attempt this weekend, from Aug.
 17 to Aug.
 20, completely shutting down bridge traffic for roughly 57 hours to resurface the length of the bridge.

 “We’re in the first phase of a three-phase plan.
 The first phase is for a two-inch asphalt surface to be installed,” said Costello, estimating the cost of resurfacing at about $500,000.

 “We are going to provide a better riding surface for the community public.
 So we are going to put approximately two inches of asphalt on top of it that will protect the deck and give it a smoother riding surface,” Khaled said.
 He said they had already been doing rehabilitation work on the deck and surface for several months, repairing metal grates and concrete.